PAZIT Study for Children and Young Adults With Relapsed or Refractory Sarcoma

 Biologic (anti-neoplastic agent): At least 7 days must have passed after the last treatment with a biologic agent.
 For agents that have known adverse events occurring beyond 7 days from administration, this period must be extended beyond the time during which adverse events are known to occur.
 The duration of this interval must be discussed with the study chair.

-Stem Cell Transplant (SCT): No evidence of active GVHD and>/= 2 months must have elapsed since transplant or rescue.
+Stem Cell Transplant (SCT): No evidence of active graft-versus-host disease (GVHD) and >/= 2 months must have elapsed since transplant or rescue.